-The costs of implementing the draft rule will vary depending on the proportion of the retailer's customer base receiving mail out communication.
+The costs of implementing the final rule will vary depending on the proportion of the retailer's customer base receiving mail out communication although it is recognised that even digital communication incurs a cost.
 Where a large retailer has up to half their customer base on paper notification and mail out costs are in the order of \$1-\$3 per letter, the costs for a price change notice across all jurisdictions would not be insignificant at the current time.
 However, the Commission has taken these costs into account in prescribing a simple and concise rule with a flexible notice period.
-The Commission considers that the benefits of the draft rule should outweigh the costs and that these costs should decline over time as more consumers move to digital forms of communication.
+The Commission considers that the benefits of the final rule should outweigh the costs and that these costs should decline over time as more consumers move to digital forms of communication.